Gear Up for the Bahamas

 I have had more problems with my reels than my fly rods over the last 30 years of saltwater fishing.
 Rods don’t have a lot of moving parts, but reels sure do.
 Salt and sand can reduce an expensive reel to a soggy pile of mush.
 Rinse your reels every evening in clean water.
 Pull them apart and soak in a basin of freshwater to tease sand particles from the internal mechanisms of your reel.

 Each of my fly rods has a designated reel.
 The reason is simple.
 When fishing from a skiff in the Bahamas, I usually have three rods rigged up, or sometimes even 4 or 5.
-I use spare spools for steelhead fishing, but almost never in the Bahamas.
+I use spare spools for steelhead fishing, but almost never in saltwater.
 Many anglers will find that 2 fly rods and 2 reels are completely sufficient, but it is critical to have at least two of each because if either your rod or reel goes down, you could be out of business.

 I’ve never left the Bahamas wishing I had brought a sinking line.
 Bonefish, permit and tarpon floating lines from Scientific Anglers and Rio are ideal for the Bahamas.
 Many DIY anglers find the opportunity to fish offshore for all kinds of pelagic species.
 Heavy rods and sinking lines may be the ticket in these situations, but on the flats, we fish floaters.